eWloYW8/ZJU-classroom-stream/README.md

 # ZJU Classroom Stream

 A web-based platform that provides live streaming of classroom sessions at Zhejiang University.
-It supports both HLS and WebRTC streaming technologies, allowing users to switch between playback modes for optimal performance.

 ## Features